Serving others with confidence and trust goes hand in hand.

 Sometimes, confidence comes from learning new skills.
 If you know what others don’t, people will often come to you when they learn you have those skills or knowledge.
 This builds confidence and trust.

 But, don’t stop at just a cursory level of knowledge.
 Become an expert and you will have the confidence necessary to serve and help when people do approach you.
-It’s okay not to know everything at the beginning, don’t pretend like you do.
+It’s okay not to know everything at the beginning, don’t pretend as if you do.
 But, as long as you continue on the path of learning more, it will serve you well.

 Confidence also comes from knowing the strength of others and using it to help them as well as you.
 If you are part of a team, get to know what others are good at on your team.
 Then, when you come across those attributes in your job or ministry, you can rely on their expertise.
 They will appreciate being recognized for their abilities.